 See the Steps to construction page for full details on what to do before you apply.
 Apply for construction stormwater permit coverage online.
 For assistance, refer to Getting started with MPCA e-Services, visit the e-Services webpage, or email us at firstname.lastname@example.org.

 Reminder: All required wetland permits or determinations must be complete before application.

 Instructions and fact sheets

-The online General Stormwater Permit Application can be completed and submitted electronically.
-Permit coverage will begin 7 days after submitting a complete application.
+Complete and submit online.
+Permit coverage will begin one business day after submitting a complete application.